The Amazing Spider-Man (film): Critical response

-Joe Morgenstern of The Wall Street Journal, pointed out that "the truly amazing thing is that most of what happens to Peter Parker in the first half of the film has already happened in previous chapters of the Spidey saga", that "what's old is old again."
-However, Randy Myers from the San Jose Mercury News found it "the best Spidey yet", describing it as "strong, bold and well-acted."
-He felt that a viewer couldn't help but feel déjà vu, but that the work shows greater "dimension".
-Dana Stevens at Slate magazine believed that the film was an "absolutely unnecessary" retelling of the origin story, although it avoided "the common comic-book adaptation trap of gloomy self-seriousness".
-Peter Travers of Rolling Stone also opined that the "unnecessary" reboot pulled stellar performances from Garfield and Stone and touches the heart.
+Joe Morgenstern of The Wall Street Journal and Dana Stevens of Slate magazine criticized the film's retelling of Spider-Man's origin story.
+However, Randy Myers from the San Jose Mercury News found it "strong, bold and well-acted", and felt it was the best Spider-Man film to date.
+Peter Travers of Rolling Stone wrote that the "unnecessary" reboot "pulled stellar performances from Garfield and Stone and touches the heart."
+Stephanie Zacharek of Movieline also praised the performances of Garfield and Stone.

-Andrew Garfield received general praise for his performance.
-Bob Mondello of NPR said, "Here comes another Spider-dude: This Andrew Garfield guy.
-So he'd better be really something, right?
-Well, as it happens, he is."
 Tom Charity of CNN found Garfield's "combination of fresh-faced innocence, nervous agitation and wry humor ... immediately appealing."
-Stephanie Zacharek of Movieline said she "had no specific desire to see the series resuscitated.
-But watching Garfield and Stone made me think doing so wasn't such a bad idea".
-Mary F. Pols of Time said that even though the story was familiar Garfield and Webb made it feel "convincingly fresh and exciting."
+Mary F. Pols of Time said that even though the story was familiar, Garfield and Webb made it feel "convincingly fresh and exciting."